yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 Each Committee should:
 * Appoint a Committee chair, and optionally a co-chair, with a description of their roles and responsibilities
 * Identify term limits and succession plan for chair/co-chair
-* Provide a “roles and responsibilities” document for the committee
+* Provide a “roles and responsibilities” document for the Committee
 * Identify processes for onboarding new members
 * Identify a process for offboarding members
 * Include a process for recruiting and selecting new members